tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Results

-The [results](results/) folder contains a complete log of the indexing & evaluation results including a simple analysis of the pagerank graph structure of the citations.
+The [results](results/) folder contains a complete log of the indexing & evaluation results including a simple analysis of the graph structure of the citations.

 ## Efficiency

+This is a single threaded program.
 A lot of effort went into optimizations:

 * Fast creation of the index files.
 * Low disk/mem usage during the creation of the index files.